euler-xyz/euler-contracts/docs/architecture.md

 ## Misc Details

+### Amounts

+Euler enforces some limits on the various values that it accepts and internally maintains.
+These are listed in the `docs/limits.md` file.

+The limits are mostly there for two reasons:

+* Avoiding numeric overflows while processing data
+* Allowing values to be packed more effectively in storage, to reduce gas costs

+When token amounts are accepted from external source, they must be decoded with `decodeExternalAmount()`.
+This will ensure that it falls within the permitted numeric range.
+If it exceeds the range then the transaction will be aborted.
+However, even if it is within the range, using these amounts may result in values exceeding this range.
+For example, adding a large amount onto the total balances may result in a total balance that cannot be stored.
+In order to check that the resulting values have not exceeded the range, when writing them to storage they must be encoded with `encodeAmount()`, `encodeSmallAmount()`, or `encodeDebtAmount()`.

+Intermediate calculations are done at the full word width (256 bits) and should not cause overflows.
+Nevertheless, we use the automatic overflow checks introduced in Solidity 0.8 anyway in most cases, because the overhead is relatively small.

 ### Decimals

 The ERC-20 specification allows contracts to choose the number of decimal places that a token supports.
 This is now widely regarded as problematic, since it causes a lot of annoying integration work (see ERC-777 for an interesting alternative).